 The doctor will ask a variety of questions about how the injury occurred, where on the head, and what symptoms are shown.
 The patient should report any unusual experiences to the doctor.

 Brain imaging studies with MRI and CT scans should not be performed routinely in the diagnosis of concussions.
 They typically do not show any significant changes and, with CT scans, expose individuals to unnecessary radiation.
 While such tests are more useful for identifying structural defects, an injury from a concussion is metabolic and microscopic in nature that often presents normally on neuroimaging.

 How long does it take for a person to recover from a Concussion?

 It’s important to know that each concussion is unique, and so is the recovery time.
 In general, most people recover from a concussion within 14 to 21 days.
 However, undiagnosed, unrecognized, or poorly treated concussions can delay your recovery – increasing it from the typical two weeks to months or even longer.

-If you’ve been diagnosed with a concussion and concussion symptoms are still present after 14 days or symptoms worsen, see a healthcare professional who specializes in concussion management.
+If you’ve been diagnosed with a concussion and concussion symptoms are still present after 14 days or symptoms worsen, see a brain specialist who specializes in concussion management.